dutykh/1DWaveTank/UserGuide.md

 - **`muscl.m`**: Performs MUSCL reconstruction component-wise on the *conservative* variables (`H`, `HU`).
 This is a common and relatively straightforward approach.
 - **`muscl_characteristic.m`**: Performs MUSCL reconstruction on the *characteristic variables* (Riemann invariants) of the shallow water equations.
 This method often provides better stability and oscillation control, especially near sharp gradients or discontinuities, by considering the wave propagation directions.
+- **`uno2.m`**: Implements the 2nd-order Uniformly Non-Oscillatory (UNO2) reconstruction.
+UNO schemes are designed to provide high accuracy while maintaining non-oscillatory behavior, often capturing extrema better than standard TVD schemes.
+It does not use a separate limiter function; the limiting is inherent in the UNO2 algorithm.

-Both methods use a slope limiter to control spurious oscillations and ensure the Total Variation Diminishing (TVD) property.
+Both MUSCL methods use a slope limiter to control spurious oscillations and ensure the Total Variation Diminishing (TVD) property.

 ### 7.2.
 Slope Limiters (`+reconstruct/+limiters`)